noah1510/libtrainsim/docs/track_data_format.md

 ========================

 The track_data is a top level json array containing several data points.
+The format version should be specified in the track, additional fields will be ignored.
 Each data_point has the following fields:

 **Required:**